Shortcuts

 Goal

-The pipeline pins the following BANIS-equivalent setup for SNEMI3D:
+The pipeline pins the following setup for SNEMI3D:

 • Metric Adapted Rand (adapted_rand).

 Each of these is encoded directly in tutorials/neuron_snemi/neuron_snemi.yaml; do not change them in passing.
-Two sibling configs are also provided for comparison:
+Four sibling configs are provided for comparison:

-• neuron_snemi_sdt.yaml — affinity + signed distance transform.
+• neuron_snemi_sdt.yaml — 9-channel affinity plus a skeleton-aware signed distance transform.

 1 - Get the data